Harlinn/Harlinn.Windows/README.md

 You should be able to use all the libraries commercially.
 Features that would pull inn libraries under [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License), or similarly restrictive licenses, have been left out of the various projects.
-A few projects are published under [LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License), and the existence of this repository should satisfy the obligation to publish any changes to code published under this license.
+A few projects are published under [LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License), and the existence of this repository should satisfy the obligation to publish any changes I have made to code published under this license.

 ### [abseil](https://abseil.io/)
 **Version:** 20240116.2